Frequently Asked Questions

 Q: Where do I find the application?

-Q: How do I determine if my student is eligible for priority enrollment?
+Q: How do I determine if my student is eligible for enrollment?

-Q: I have more than one student in my household, do I need to submit an application for each child per program?
+Q: I have more than one student in my household, do I need to enroll each child per program?

-Q: My student is currently in UTK, are they eligible to attend Summer Programs?
+Q: My student is currently in TK, are they eligible to attend Summer Programs?

-A: Yes, all currently enrolled students are eligible to attend the Summer Programs.
+A: Yes, all currently enrolled TK students are eligible to attend the Summer Programs.

-Q: Will I be notified if my student has received admission to the Summer Academic program?
+Q: Will I be notified if my student has been enrolled into the Summer Academic program?

 Program Locations & Logistics